weiran/weiran.co/src/pages/blog/2013/2/the-real-problem-with-bing/index.md

 ---
-title: The real problem with Bing
+title: "The real problem with Bing"
 date: "2013-02-19T09:16:42.000Z"
 passthroughUrl: http://www.slate.com/blogs/moneybox/2013/02/15/scroogled_and_mark_penn_the_political_consultant_is_lame_but_he_s_not_bing.html
 ---